Alejogb1/job-board/blog-data/how-can-the-composite-pattern-be-mapped-using-ef-core.md

 id: "how-can-the-composite-pattern-be-mapped-using-ef-core"
 ---

-Alright, let's talk about the composite pattern and how it plays with entity framework core (ef core).
+, let's talk about the composite pattern and how it plays with entity framework core (ef core).
 I've tangled with this particular challenge a few times, most memorably on a project involving a complex product catalog where items could be grouped into sets and sub-sets.
 The naive approach of separate entities for 'product' and 'set' quickly turned into a relational nightmare.

 The composite pattern, for those needing a quick refresh, is a structural design pattern that lets you compose objects into tree structures and then treat individual objects and compositions uniformly.
 This is incredibly useful when you have a hierarchy of objects where some objects are simple (leaves) and others are composed of other objects (branches).
 The typical example is a file system; you have individual files (leaves) and directories (branches) that can contain both files and other directories.